canonical/ubuntu-cloud-docs/aws/aws-how-to/find-ubuntu-images.rst

 Customers can also use the AWS Marketplace to launch and subscribe to official Ubuntu Pro images that allow users to pay for additional support.

-All the above mentioned marketplace images can also be found in the SSM parameter store:
+All the above mentioned Marketplace images can also be found in the SSM parameter store:

 .. code-block::